vhbui02/til/software-engineering/semantic-commit-message.md

 ### Description

-One succint sentence:
+Rules:

-- written in imperative mood (i.e. verb in present tense, no pronoun)
+- one succint sentence written in imperative mood (i.e. verb in present tense, no pronoun)
 - no capitalize the first letter
 - no full stop.
-- refs, closes to issues, bugzilla tickets (if any)
+- refs, closes to issues, bugzilla tickets (if any).
+By doing so, you can access issue/PRs link in Web UI.

-> Angular convention said that you can put it in **footer**, but again I want to see the issue number in Web UI.

 **NOTE:** Each line in a commit message should not exceed 80/100 characters since it allows the message to be easier to read on GitHub and various git tools.